-A dramatic monument to the 1739 French Geodesic Mission which surveyed the equator established the circumference of the earth and the length of the meter.
-A monument so impressive, relocating it 240 meters to the correct location would be more trouble than it’s worth.
+The dramatic monument commemorating the 1739 French Geodesic Mission that surveyed the equator, established the circumference of the earth and the length of the meter, proved so ornate that relocating it 240 meters to the correct location would be more trouble than it’s worth.

-In 1936, geographer Luis Tufiño sponsored a 10-meter monument at the equator to commemorate the anniversary of the Geodesic Mission.
-The design of the monument seems inspired by a fictitious Incan pyramid imagined by the painter Frederic Edwin Church in the painting “Cayambe".
+In 1936, geographer Luis Tufiño sponsored a 10-meter monument at the equator to commemorate the 200th anniversary of the French Geodesic Mission which charted the equator and measured the shape of the earth.
+The design of the monument seems inspired by a fictitious Incan pyramid imagined by the painter Frederic Edwin Church in the painting “Cayambe.”

-Sadly the painted line and the location of the monument are misplaced.
-The original calculations by Tufiño to establish the equator have proven incorrect by more accurate modern technology and the actual equator line runs about 240 meters north of the monument.
+Sadly, the painted line and the location of the monument are misplaced.
+The original calculations by Tufiño to establish the equator have been proven incorrect by more accurate modern technology and the actual equator line runs about 240 meters north of the monument.
 In addition, the French Geodesic Mission it commemorates did not actually visit this site on their survey expedition.
-Still the monument remains a curious shrine to an imaginary line which brought Ecuador its name and worldwide fame.
+Still, the monument remains a curious shrine to an imaginary line which brought Ecuador its name and worldwide fame.

 Visit Middle of the World with Atlas Obscura Trips

 Photography in the Field: Expedition Galápagos